visgl/deck.gl/docs/api-reference/aggregation-layers/cpu-grid-layer.md

 * Default: `null`

-After data points are aggregated into cells, this accessor is called on each cell to get the value that its elevation is based on.
+After data objects are aggregated into cells, this accessor is called on each cell to get the value that its elevation is based on.
 If supplied, this will override the effect of `getElevationWeight` and `elevationAggregation` props.

 Arguments: